Sequestration and Retention of Records – Standard Operating Procedures

 The PHS Policies on Research Misconduct (42 C.F.R.
 Part 93) require an institution to identify, sequester, and protect evidence pertinent to the review of an allegation of Research Misconduct in a timely manner.
 The federal regulation 42 C.F.R. §93.305 states:

-1. Either before or when the institution notifies the Respondent of the allegation, inquiry or investigation, promptly take all reasonable and practical steps to obtain custody of all the research records and evidence needed to conduct the research misconduct proceeding, inventory the records and evidence, and sequester them in a secure manner, except that where the research records or evidence encompass scientific instruments shared by a number of users, custody may be limited to copies of the data or evidence on such instruments, so long as those copies are substantially equivalent to the evidentiary value of the instruments;
+(a) Sequestration of research records and other evidence.
+An institution must promptly take all reasonable and practical steps to obtain all research records and other evidence, which may include copies of the data or other evidence so long as those copies are substantially equivalent in evidentiary value, needed to conduct the research misconduct proceeding; inventory the research records and other evidence; and sequester them in a secure manner.
+Where the research records or other evidence are located on or encompass scientific instruments shared by multiple users, institutions may obtain copies of the data or other evidence from such instruments, so long as those copies are substantially equivalent in evidentiary value to the instruments.
+Whenever possible, the institution must obtain the research records or other evidence:

-Under Research Misconduct policy (the "Policy"), Policy Details III.C.1, and Procedures I.B., II.E, and III.B, the Research Integrity Officer (RIO) has the responsibility and authority to sequester any relevant evidence at the earliest opportunity in a research misconduct proceeding; the RIO shall take immediate action to sequester all data or other materials relevant to the complaint, on or before the date on which the Respondent(s) is notified of the allegation(s), and shall obtain custody of, and sequester in a secure manner, all research records that have become known and are relevant to the investigation.
+Under Research Misconduct policy (the “Policy”), Policy Details III.C.1, and Procedures I.H., II.E, and III.B, the Research Integrity Officer (RIO) has the responsibility and authority to sequester any relevant evidence at the earliest opportunity in a research misconduct proceeding; the RIO shall take immediate action to sequester all data or other materials relevant to the complaint, on or before the date on which the Respondent(s) is notified of the allegation(s), and shall obtain custody of, and sequester in a secure manner, all research records that have become known and are relevant to the investigation.

 Under the Policy, Research Record is defined as: